simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 given as parameter to InitSSO (at the sp), the list configured at the sp and the list configured at the ipd (here) for this sp.
-The intersection of the final list and the idps configured at the at this idp will be presented to the user at the discovery service if neccessary.
+The intersection of the final list and the idps configured at the at this idp will be presented to the user at the discovery service if necessary.
 If only one idp is in the intersection the discoveryservice will go directly to the idp.

 **Example: Configuration for scoping**